fanpei91/torsniff/README.md

 ---

 ## Introduction
-p2pspider is a torrent spider, it crawls torrents that people are using to download resource from the P2P network.
+p2pspider is a torrent sniffer, it crawls torrents that people are using to download resource from the BitTorrent network.

 ## What you can do with it
 You can use p2pspider to build your own torrent database(e.g: The Pirate Bay), or data mining and analyzing.